-Goldmine, the Music Collector's Magazine, reports on the music collecting hobby and interviews classic music artists with The Goldmine Magazine Podcast, posted twice a month (all are listed on this page) and available via iTunes, Spotify, Pandora and other platforms.
+Goldmine, the Music Collector's Magazine, reports on the music collecting hobby and interviews classic music artists with The Goldmine Magazine Podcast, posted several times a month (all are listed on this page) and available via iTunes, Spotify, Pandora and other platforms.
 This show is part of Pantheon Podcasts.

 Our debut podcast is posted at the bottom of this page.
-To listen to each episode thereafter, simply click on that episode's image.
+To listen to each episode thereafter, simply click on that episode's image (or link).